modsound/macdict-vim/README.md

 ```

 ## CONFIG
-You can change layout and size through global variable in your .vimrc.
+You can change layout and window size through global variable in your .vimrc.
 ```
 let g:macdict_window_size = '30vsplit'
 ```